xiaochendev/capstone-frontend/README.md

 git clone https://github.com/xiaochendev/gRepo.git
 ```

-Check results by running .js ex. script.js
+3. Change direcotry to gRepo
 ```
-node script.js
+cd gRepo/
 ```

-## For Web-apps, viewable in your browser by

-1. Installing VS-code if you don't have
+4. Install VS-code if you don't have
 ```
 brew install --cask visual-studio-code
 ```

-2. Download Live Server(by Ritwick Dey) extension in VS-code
+4. Download Live Server(by Ritwick Dey) extension in VS-code

-***Its viewable in your browser by right-clicking open with live server in .html***
+***Its viewable in your browser by right-clicking open with live server in index.html***

 # Technologies